happybono/LuciaFlux/README.md

 If timestamps are missing, time-based controls are disabled, and the application falls back to a value-based mode (up to the last 1000 points).

 ## Computation details
-Given the selected subset of points:
+Given the selected subset of points :

 1. **Centroid**
    - `meanX = average(X)`
    - `meanY = average(Y)`

 2. **Azimuth (principal axis)**
-   - Computed from the covariance terms:
+   - Computed from the covariance terms :
      - `azimuthRad = 0.5 * atan2(2 * sxy, (sxx - syy))`

 3. **Rotation**